 “Right now, I am in the process of touring all the canals [in Fort Lauderdale] and recording those to upload to YouTube,” he said Tuesday.
 “I had a call today from a buyer in Ohio looking to buy waterfront.
 He wants to cover the groundwork now.”

-Dotoli is using Matterport software that allows him to give a thorough 3D tour of a property.
+Dotoli is using Matterport software that allows him to give a thorough 3D tour of the property to Sell Condos Online.

 So far, he hasn’t closed a deal that was 100% remote — a luxury buyer usually wants to at least walk the property, he said — but he predicts it could happen soon.